ttu/json-flatfile-datastore/README.md

 #### Insert

-`InsertItem` and `InsertItemAsync` will insert a new item to the JSON.
-Method returns true if insert was successful.
+`InsertItem` and `InsertItemAsync` will insert a new item into the JSON.
+These methods return true if the insertion is successful.

 ```csharp
 // Value type